 Current thinking is changing about the length of stall rest a horse needs.
 Complete inactivity is not good in the long term.
 The sooner the horse begins controlled exercise, the better, as mild stress produces the optimum healing conditions for tendons and ligaments.
 It improves their elasticity and prevents scar tissue from forming at the site of injury.

-Movement has the added benefit of staving off potential problems arising from stall rest, such as gut issues.
+The movement has the added benefit of staving off potential problems arising from stall rest, such as gut issues.

 Spend more time with your horse during his recovery period.
-It will alleviate depression and boredom due to the sudden reduction in his daily exercise, especially for a very fit equine.
+It will alleviate depression and boredom due to the sudden reduction in daily exercise, especially for a very fit equine.
 A happy horse heals faster.

 Your vet will put together a tailored plan for your particular horse, but here is an outline of what you can expect.